Top 10 Mistakes You’re Making Right Now as a Wholesaler and Distributor

 Plus get shortcut buttons to receive payment for invoices or debit notes, and to quickly create quotations and sales orders while you’re out and about.

 The software should adapt to your workflow and not the other way around.
-With EMERGE App the sales process is presented in a logical and sequential manner: quotations, sales orders, purchases, shipment and invoices.
+With EMERGE App the sales process is presented logically and sequentially: quotations, sales orders, purchases, shipments,s and invoices.

 3. Focusing on Price and Not Service